 On April 16, 2020, the Museum entered into a loan agreement and promissory note pursuant to the Paycheck Protection Program which was established under the CARES Act and is administered by the U.S. Small Business Administration (SBA).
 The Museum received loan proceeds of \$362,021 and accounted for the federal loan under the debt accounting model.
-Subject to certain conditions, the loan was eligible for forgiveness in whole or in part.
 On March 11, 2021, the Museum received notification that their forgiveness application was approved by the SBA.
-Accordingly, the federal loan proceeds of \$362,021 is recorded as forgiveness of debt on the accompanying statement of activities and recognized as income during the year ended December 31, 2021.
+Accordingly, the federal loan proceeds of \$362,021 is recorded as forgiveness of debt on the accompanying Statement of Activities and Changes in Net Assets and recognized as income during the year ended December 31, 2021.
 The Museum may be subject to examination from the SBA for six years following the date of forgiveness.

 On January 22, 2021, the Museum entered into a loan agreement and promissory note pursuant to the Paycheck Protection Program and received loan proceeds of \$362,021.
-Subject to certain conditions, the loan was eligible for forgiveness in whole or in part.
 On September 3, 2021, the Museum received notification that their forgiveness application was approved by the SBA.
-Accordingly, the federal loan proceeds of \$362,021 is recorded as forgiveness of debt on the accompanying statement of activities and recognized as income during the year ended December 31, 2021.
+Accordingly, the federal loan proceeds of \$362,021 is recorded as forgiveness of debt on the accompanying Statement of Activities and Changes in Net Assets and recognized as income during the year ended December 31, 2021.
 The Museum may be subject to examination from the SBA for six years following the date of forgiveness.